 I began keeping lists of the books I’d read each year during the years of young motherhood.
 I desperately wanted to finish college, and the list cheered me up; it supplied evidence that college or not, I was living the life of the mind.
 It helped me vary the genres I read for a broader perspective.
 When I gave the list up, I read less.
 When I resumed my list-keeping habit, I read more.

 For the first time ever, I’m creating a yearly reading list in advance; I’m thinking through a reading plan.
-I got the idea from Haley Stewart’s blog Carrots for Michelmas (How to Make a Yearly Reading List (as a Grown-up).
-Click and enjoy.
+I got the idea from Haley Stewart’s ever interesting Carrots for Michelmas (see How to Make a Yearly Reading List (as a Grown-up).

 Meanwhile, I’m going through my shelves and Kindle and Audible libraries before I finalize my first annual reading plan.
 I was amazed at the number of books I already own that I can read this year with no hit to the budget.
 I also discovered three helps worth sharing:

 Invitation to the Classics: A Guide to the Books You’ve Always Wanted to Read, edited by Louise Cowan and Os Guiness.
 I don’t now where or how I discovered this book, but I was delighted when I found it among my stacks!
 With color illustrations, block quotes, sidebars and lively essays, it’s a great resource for filling in the gaps of my own incomplete education.